akade/Akade.IndexedSet/Analyzers/Readme.md

 # Analyzers

-IndexedSet ships with analyzers that help to avoid common mistakes with index naming.
+IndexedSet ships with analyzers that help to avoid common mistakes.

 # Index Naming Conventions